FarhangNorouzi/FarhangNorouzi.github.io/Projects/SVM/SVM.md

 ## Wine Fraud Detection Using SVM Method

-**Project Description:** The goal of this project is to create a Classification Model which predicts whether or not a person has presence of heart disease based on physical features of that person such as age,sex, cholesterol, etc...
+**Project Description:** The overall goal is to use the wine dataset shown below to develop a machine learning model that attempts to predict if a wine is "Legit" or "Fraud" based on various chemical features.

 **DATA:** This database contains 14 physical attributes based on physical testing of a patient.
 Blood samples are taken and the patient also conducts a brief exercise test.
 The "goal" field refers to the presence of heart disease in the patient.
 It is integer (0 for no presence, 1 for presence).
 In general, to confirm 100% if a patient has heart disease can be quite an invasive process, so if we can create a model that accurately predicts the likelihood of heart disease, we can help avoid expensive and invasive procedures.